7sferry/gatsby-plugin-google-analytics-data-reporting-api/README.md

 optional. you can skip this option. it's boolean value to determine you want to order the result by ascending or descending.
 Default value is true.

+### regexFilter
+optional. you can skip this option. it's a regex value to filter page path. for examples, you only want to filter page which starts by "/page/", then you can write regex filter value to "^/page/".

 ## Examples of usage